-A Delaware corporation can agree to pay a 'reasonable' termination fee if its board terminates the transaction to accept (or changes its recommendation in light of) what it concludes is a superior proposal.
-Such fee is also commonly payable if the shareholders reject the tender offer or merger following a third party's competing proposal, and if the target is acquired within a specified period following the termination.
-While there is no precise definition of a 'reasonable' termination fee, fees of 2.5 per cent to 3.5 per cent (or for small deals 4 per cent) of the equity value of the deal are common and regularly upheld (often inclusive of expense reimbursement, but sometimes in addition to reimbursement up to a cap).
+A Delaware corporation can agree to pay a reasonable termination fee if its board terminates the transaction to accept (or changes its recommendation in light of) what it concludes is a superior proposal.
+Such a fee is also commonly payable if the shareholders reject the tender offer or merger following a third-party's competing proposal, and if the target is acquired within a specified period following the termination.
+While there is no precise definition of a reasonable termination fee, fees of 2.5 per cent to 3.5 per cent (or for small deals, 4 per cent) of the equity value of the deal are common and regularly upheld (often inclusive of expense reimbursement, but sometimes in addition to reimbursement up to a cap).
 Similar fees are generally included in acquisition agreements for Maryland REITs.

-If the acquirer is relying on external financing, there may be a 'reverse termination fee' (generally as large as the termination fee or substantially larger) payable if the deal does not close because financing falls through even though the bidder complied with its obligations (see question 31).
+If the acquirer is relying on external financing or is subject to a difficult regulatory condition, there may be a reverse termination fee (generally as large as the termination fee or substantially larger) payable if the deal does not close because financing falls through or the regulatory condition is not met (see question 34).